 If a worker exhibits symptoms of heat exhaustion, allow them to rest in a cooler area out of direct sunlight.
-Provide them with plenty of water and cold compresses to help lower their body temperature.
+Provide them with plenty of water and cold compresses or cooling towels to help lower their body temperature.
 Seek medical treatment right away if symptoms persist or worsen, or if the worker has a known medical condition.

 Bonus tip: Drinking a sports beverage can help to replenish electrolytes lost from excessive sweating.
 Stock up on thirst quenchers that can be mixed into water to help revive workers who have symptoms of heat exhaustion.

 Whether indoors or outside, hot temperatures put workers at risk for heat stroke and heat exhaustion.
 OSHA recommends using the heat index to determine the hazard levels associated with heat-related illnesses.
 Because heat index combines air temperature and humidity, it is a better indicator of how hot the weather actually feels.
 Remember that the higher the heat index, the greater the threat to worker safety.